w3f/polkadot-wiki/docs/learn/learn-proxies.md

 :::info

-To create an **anonymous proxy account** check out [this support article](https://support.polkadot.network/support/solutions/articles/65000182196).
+To create an **anonymous proxy account** see [this support article](https://support.polkadot.network/support/solutions/articles/65000182196).

 :::